ada-ac2/swap-meet/README.md

 - Each `Vendor` will have an attribute named `inventory`, which is an empty list by default
 - When we instantiate an instance of `Vendor`, we can optionally pass in a list with the keyword argument `inventory`

 - Every instance of `Vendor` has an instance method named `add`, which takes in one item
     - This method adds the item to the `inventory`
     - This method returns the item that was added

 - Similarly, every instance of `Vendor` has an instance method named `remove`, which takes in one item
     - This method removes the matching item from the `inventory`
     - This method returns the item that was removed
-- If there is no matching item in the `inventory`, the method should return `False`
+    - If there is no matching item in the `inventory`, the method should explicitly return `none`

 ### Wave 2